-Future: The future classification of functionality in Safety Integrity Levels (SIL) implies that the present properties in class 1 will be seen as most important also in the future.
-Moreover, we believe that maintainability will be a more important activity in the future due to increasing complexity, long product life-cycles and demand on upgradeability of the applications.
-However, moving into the area of more maintainable systems, through, e.g., raising the level of abstraction and introducing reusable frameworks, introduces challenges since this must be done without compromising the systems safety or reliability.
+The future classification of functionality in Safety Integrity Levels (SIL) implies that reliability, safety, analysability and testability will continue to be very important application properties in the future.
+Moreover, we believe that facilitating maintainability of the applications will be a more important activity to consider due to the increasing complexity, long product life cycles and demand on upgradeability of the applications.
+However, moving into the area of more maintainable systems, through, e.g., raising the level of abstraction and introducing reusable frameworks, introduces challenges since it must be done without compromising the systems safety or reliability.